There are a lot of kinds of media you can use in your aquarium to create the most hospitable environment for the fish and plants that call it home.

 Choosing the right kind of media can be a little confusing because there are so many different options out there.

-If you’re looking for the best aquarium filter media, here’s everything you need to know as well as reviews of our top six picks.
+If you’re looking for the best available aquarium filter media, here’s everything you need to know as well as reviews of our top six picks.

 Table of Contents